rtCamp/ps-analysis-tool-wiki/Site-Analysis-Methodology.md

 **▶️ Screencast**: Analyzing sites with PSAT.

 The Privacy Sandbox Analysis Tool (PSAT) is a Chrome DevTools extension to assist developers in the analysis and debugging of cookie, storage, and PS API usage during Browsing Sessions.
-In the future, the extension will be also available on the Chrome Store (TODO: https://developer.chrome.com/docs/webstore/publish/).

 - Download and install PSAT, which is being developed as an open source project and you can access the project [[here](https://github.com/GoogleChromeLabs/ps-analysis-tool).
 - Load the website on the evaluation environment (i.e. Chrome Stable, Chrome Canary)